ianpas/react-edu/README.md

 # Scope
 Instead of writing another demo of react, this project focuses on code quality.
 I tried hard to make code readable, maintainable and scalable.
 Main features of this project are:

-* developed with typescript and unit test
+* Developed with typescript and unit test
-* all examples come from official react tutorial and documentation
+* All examples come from official react tutorial and documentation

-Currently, it's capable of running all examples in react documentation [Main Concepts](https://reactjs.org/docs/hello-world.html) part and the [tic-tac-toe game](https://reactjs.org/tutorial/tutorial.html) in tutorial part .
+Currently, it's capable of running all examples in react documentation [Main Concepts](https://reactjs.org/docs/hello-world.html) part and the tic-tac-toe game in [tutorial](https://reactjs.org/tutorial/tutorial.html) part .

 # Examples

+For ease of reference, links in react documentation to codepen are listed parallel with rigid implementations.

+Since the APIs are almost the same (eg. differ in naming convension, such as setState and SetState), source code of examples are almost the same and they are placed in /example folder.

 | Main Concepts                                                                              	| Rigid                                                                                                                                                             	| React                                                                                                                                                                                 	|
 |--------------------------------------------------------------------------------------------	|-------------------------------------------------------------------------------------------------------------------------------------------------------------------	|---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------	|